-'Prefer over AirPods': These wildly popular Tozo earbuds are down to $15 — over 60% off
+'Prefer over AirPods': The latest and greatest Tozo earbuds are on sale, starting at $16

 Have you worn out your old earbuds — or, worse, accidentally laundered them?
-If you're looking for a replacement, you don't have to splurge on AirPods to get excellent quality; in fact, you can pick up a pair of earbuds from a brand that some people actually "prefer over AirPods" for as little as $15.
-Tozo's A2 Mini wireless earbuds deliver superb sound quality at a fraction of the cost of those Apples.
-If you want something a bit beefier, there are multiple other Tozos — all affordable! — on sale right now.
+If you're looking for a replacement, you don't have to splurge on AirPods to get excellent quality; in fact, you can pick up a pair of earbuds from a brand that some people actually "prefer over AirPods for as little as $16.
+Tozo's T20 wireless earbuds deliver superb sound quality at a fraction of the cost of those Apples.
+There are multiple other Tozos — all affordable! — on sale right now, too.
+Never heard of Tozo?
+Thousands upon thousands of Amazon shoppers are beyond impressed.
+Read on to see why.

+Waterproof, with a ridiculous 48.5 hours of playtime, these buds will keep you going for days.

+One fan said, "The Tozo T20 earbuds are truly in a league of their own!
+From the moment I popped them in, I was blown away by their exceptional sound quality.
+The bass is deep and powerful, making my favorite songs come to life in a way I've never experienced with other earbuds.
+The fit is incredibly snug and comfortable, and they stay put even during the most intense workouts.
+These are probably the most comfortable earbuds I've ever worn."

 Said one shopper: "These earbuds have been great so far.
 Love the fact that I can use either one by [it]self without the other.
 Battery life is pretty good; I've only had to charge them once a week or so.
 Sound quality and noise cancellation are very good for the cost of these.
 Range is great too.
 I would highly recommend these and wouldn't hesitate to buy them again."